openeuropa/documentation/docs/how-to-contribute.md

 ### Code styling

-OpenEuropa provides an specific component to enforce a series of code styling rules.
+OpenEuropa provides a specific component to enforce a series of code styling rules.
 Please make sure that the [Code Review component](https://github.com/openeuropa/code-review) is included in the component you are working with and that the results are all green before committing anything.